simonmichael/hledger_site/src/doc.md

 <!-- ## Manuals -->

-The manuals are hledger's authoritative docs.
+The manuals are the authoritative docs.
 You should at least skim their tables of contents.
 You can view them offline with commands like
 `hledger help`, `hledger CMD --help`, `hledger-ui --info`, `man hledger-web`.